The Roads Department is responsible for all traffic control devices throughout the City.

-If you notice that a sign that is missing, defaced or damaged, please contact Public Works at 403.948.8415 to investigate.
+If you notice that a sign is missing, defaced or damaged, please contact us at 403.948.8415 to investigate.

 From May to October, the Roads Department paints approximately 50 kilometres of lane markings and 10 kilometres of crosswalks and directional arrow markings.

 The majority of this work is completed at night to minimize traffic disruptions.